 - Previous office work experience desirable

-- Attention to detail, diplomacy, and extremely professional manner
+- Proven attention to detail, diplomacy, and extremely professional manner

-- Ability to volunteer 1 (seven hour) day per week through mid December
+- Ability to commit to 1 (seven hour) day per week through mid August

 7.00 hours per week

 Flexible within M-F, 9a-5p parameters.